Darvock2640/Microcontrollers-ECCI-University/README.md

-# Microchip PIC microcontrollers course at ECCI University by ALejandro Beltrán
+# Microchip PIC microcontrollers course at ECCI University by Alejandro Beltrán

 This is the repository of the microcontrollers course with C language on PIC18F452 at ECCI university.
 This course belongs to the electronic engineering degree program and cover topics like:
 ## First module: